robinboncoeur/mygitblender/README.md

 * Find the .csv files: **image_list.csv** and **path_list.csv** will be in your unzip folder.
 Copy the image_list.csv to your images folder.
 You can edit this in Windows and Linux in either a plain text editor or in a spreadsheet program such as Excel or LibreOffice Calc (free), or on the Mac in LibreOffice.
 See notes below on how and why LibreOffice is recommended for the Mac.

 The file will look something like this:

 	"clrALimb","ToniPArms.jpg"
 	"clrLLimb","ToniPLegs.jpg"
 	"bmpALimb","ToniPArmsBUMP.jpg"
 	"bmpLLimb","ToniPLegsBUMP.jpg"
 	"spcALimb","ToniPArmsSPEC.jpg"
 	"spclLimb","ToniPLegsSPEC.jpg"
 	"clr_Body","ToniPBody.jpg"
 	"bmp_Body","ToniPBodyBUMP.jpg"
 	"spc_Body","ToniPBodySPEC.jpg"
 	"clr_Face","ToniPHead.jpg"
 	"bmp_Face","ToniPHeadBUMP.jpg"
 	"spc_Face","ToniPHeadSPEC.jpg"
 	"clr_Eyes","ToniPEyesAmber.jpg"
 	"clrMouth","ToniPMouthparts.jpg"
 	"bmpMouth","ToniPMouthpartsBUMP.jpg"
 	"clr_Lash","ToniPLashFakeTRANS.png"

    * The two columns represent the region (i.e., the Field Name) the image is going to be assigned to, and the name of the image file itself.
 You only ever edit the names of the images (the second column): the field names are used by the script and so must not be changed.
 If you are using a plain-text editor such as Notepad or gEdit, be sure to respect the double-quotes: they need to exist for every image and field name.
 If you are using a spreadsheet program to edit this csv, be sure to save it out as type .csv, and not as .xls or .ods.
+For Mac and Linux, capitals count: an a is not the same as an A. Not sure about Windows.
    (An observation: editing .csv files on the Mac using TextEdit.app can/probably-will corrupt your .csv, messing in particular with the double-quotes.
 Microsoft Excel for the Mac appears to create the same mess, if not worse - no surprise there.
 However, LibreOffice will save your .csv correctly **if** you do a Save As... and tick the "Edit Filter Settings" tickbox.
 Save over your file when prompted (Replace), then in the next dialogue, make sure the Text Delimiter is a double-quote, and -- **very important** -- the Quote all text cells is ticked.
 Blender and the FigureShaders script will now read the file correctly.)

 * Copy the path_list.csv file to the folder containing your .blend file.
 If you are creating a new .blend file and don't know where it is going to end up, you can install **Figure Shader** anyway, but the script will not run until you've saved the file somewhere.
 You will need to copy the path_list.csv to that folder and edit it prior to running the script.